Skip to content

 • example/minimal.yaml is a minimal example using Ollama: it requires no secrets.

-• example/installation.yaml is a more fleshed-out example using Ollama: it requires secrets for the exernal Model-Control Protocol (MCP) client toosets for the room mcptest.
+• example/installation.yaml is a more fleshed-out example using Ollama: it requires secrets for the external Model-Control Protocol (MCP) client toolsets for the room mcptest.

 • example/minimal-openai.yaml is a minimal example using OpenAI: it requires no secrets beyond the OPENAI_API_KEY.

-• example/installation.yaml is a more fleshed-out example using OpenAI: in addition tothe OPENAI_API_KEY secret, it requires secrets for the exernal Model-Control Protocol (MCP) client toosets for the room mcptest.
+• example/installation-openai.yaml is a more fleshed-out example using OpenAI: in addition to the OPENAI_API_KEY secret, it requires secrets for the external Model-Control Protocol (MCP) client toolsets for the room mcptest.

 Each installation configuration includes a number of rooms that